 - Improves memory, and mood, and helps control addictions/cravings

-- Treatment of another known vitamin/nutrient deficiencies
+- Treatment of other known vitamin/nutrient deficiencies

 - Boosts fat-burning metabolism during treatment for weight loss

-Traditional Prolo-Therapy with a dextrose solution was utilized for its proliferative effects on ligaments and tendons in order to diminish laxity and joint instability.
+Traditional Prolo-Therapy with a dextrose solution was utilized for its proliferative effects on ligaments and tendons to diminish laxity and joint instability.
 Neural Prolo-Therapy is a more recent advancement for chronic pain focusing on calming neurogenic inflammation.
 Thus allowing nerve fibers outside of the central nervous system to repair themselves and achieve a state of tissue balance.
 Neural Prolo-Therapy was developed by Dr. Jeff Lyftogt, MD in New Zealand who has successfully treated many elite athletes.

-What the therapy consists of: Depending on the complexity of the case, anywhere from 3 to 8 consecutive, weekly treatments will be indicated in order to have lasting pain relief.
+What the therapy consists of: Depending on the complexity of the case, anywhere from 3 to 8 consecutive, weekly treatments will be indicated to have lasting pain relief.
 Each session consists of an office visit and injection that is immediately under the skin.
 Nothing is injected into the joints.

 What is injected: Mannitol, an inert sugar that helps calm inflammation specific to nerve fibers.
 Pain patterns of Neurogenic inflammation are usually comprised of lingering pain that comes and goes even after the soft tissue injury has healed.
 NO cortisone or other drugs are injected.
 On occasion, Procaine (an analgesic) or Traumeel (homeopathic anti-inflammatory) may be used.